helixcn/herblabel/README.md

 install_github("helixcn/herblabel")
 ```

-If "devtools" has not been installed, install it by typing:
+If "devtools" has not been installed, please install it by typing:

 ```R
 install.packages("devtools")